oracle/docker-images/OracleDatabase/RAC/OracleRealApplicationClusters/samples/racdockercompose/README.md

-# Example of creating a Oracle RAC database with Docker Compose
+# Example of creating an Oracle RAC database with Docker Compose

 Once you have built your Oracle RAC container image, you can create a Oracle RAC database with Docker Compose on Single Host via Bridge Network as example given below.